gimox/json-routing/README.md

 Rappresent `file:method` to call for a route address.

-By default the routing search file inside the default controller directory: `./controlles`, you can change it using global option explained in this documents.
+By default the routing search controller file inside the default controller directory: `./controlles`, you can change it using global option explained in this documents.

 If controller is not set it search a file called with the same name of json file with "Controller" suffix.

 > **Example:**